Presented by Trading Post – Australia’s favourite way to buy and sell caravans, campervans, and motorhomes.

 For many people, the thought of travelling without their pet is like travelling without an arm.
 A holiday just isn’t the same unless their furry friend is coming along for the ride.

 If this sounds like you, you’ll be glad to know that there has never been a better time to hit the road with your pet.
 Many BIG4 parks now accept dogs, and this pet-friendly accommodation is scattered throughout Australia.

-While taking a break with your pet can be a fun and memorable experience, it’s important that you’re prepared.
-So we’ve put together a list of handy tips when travelling with your dog to ensure you have a smooth journey and a relaxing break.
+While taking a road trip with your pet can be a fun and memorable experience, it can have its challenges.
+So we’ve put together a list of handy tips when on the road with your dog to ensure you have a smooth journey.

 While you can’t beat zoos and organised tours for easy and reliable viewing of wildlife, there’s something special about spotting Australian animals in the wild.

 Seeing wildlife in its natural environment is probably the closest thing we will ever get to being a part of the paparazzi.
 Ever notice how we act when we spot a wild animal?
 We crouch, we hide, we whisper, and we hold our cameras in this covert way, as if it all makes a difference to the animal that probably smelt us from 10km away.